RomanPilyushin/Mind/The Present Perfect Tense (das Perfekt).md

 #### The Present Perfect Tense in English

-The present perfect tense describes a past event that has [[The Present Tense (das Präsens)|present tense]] implications (compare the [[The Simple Past or Imperfect Tense (das Präteritum)|simple past]] "I cooked twice this week" with the present perfect: "I have cooked twice this week" - the former implies that that's all the cooking I'm going to do, while the latter suggests that I might cook more).
+The present perfect tense describes a past event that has [[The Present Simple (das Präsens)|present tense]] implications (compare the [[The Past Simple or Imperfect Tense (das Präteritum)|simple past]] "I cooked twice this week" with the present perfect: "I have cooked twice this week" - the former implies that that's all the cooking I'm going to do, while the latter suggests that I might cook more).

 English forms this tense with a combination of the auxiliary verb "to have" and a past participle: "I have noticed that," "She has gone there twice," etc. The name "present perfect" reflects the fact that the auxiliary verb, "to have," is conjugated in its present-tense forms.